-No matter what your industry, you've been told many times how effective a marketing tool blogging can be.
-Unfortunately, knowing that you need to blog and knowing how to do it are two very different things.
+No matter what your industry, you’ve been told many times how effective a marketing tool blogging can be.
+Unfortunately, knowing that you need to blog and knowing how to start a blog are two very different things.

 Table of Contents